-As seen from Figure 3 and Table 1, charter school districts tend to fall closer to the diagonal line than other types of districts.
-However, when interpreting both, it is crucial to keep in mind that some of the districts appear close to the line because they have small sample sizes (low FTE Staff lead to high fluctuations in % BIPOC Staff) and other districts are close to the origin (low % BIPOC students).
+As seen from Figure 3 and Table 1 (above and below), charter school districts tend to fall closer to the diagonal line than other types of districts.
+However, when interpreting both, it is crucial to keep in mind that some of the districts appear close to the line because they have small sample sizes (i.e., a low number of FTEs, leading to high fluctuations in the percentage of BIPOC staff) and/or because they are close to the origin (i.e., they have a low percentage of BIPOC students).